ISIS Dumps Thousands Of Bodies In Huge Sinkhole Near Mosul

 — Asharq Al-Awsat Eng (@aawsat_eng) March 4, 2017

-It was two-and-a-half years ago that ISIS took control of the Iraqi city, and since that time the 100 foot wide sinkhole has become a site for summary executions.
+It was 2.5 years ago that ISIS took control of the Iraqi city, and since that time the 100-foot wide sinkhole has become a site for summary executions.
 Witnesses said that some residents were tossed into the sinkhole alive, while others were forced to line up at the edge of the hole and were shot before being pushed over the edge.

 At other times they saw bodies being trucked in for dumping.
 Locals are fearful about speaking out publicly, but they whisper about the deaths at the sinkhole.
 It was only last month after Iraqi forces retook the area and closed in on the city, that the sheer enormity of the killings at the site started to emerge.
 Iraqi officials believe that, in recent years, thousands have perished at the sinkhole, or “Khasfa” as it’s known.
 Who knows how long it will be before this mass grave gives up all its secrets?